vikasgokavi/S3-Object-Storage-and-Governance/README.md

 <img width="960" alt="Screenshot 2024-03-23 230538" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/22da37f8-18da-4800-b9ca-15e3f15f359a">

 17.Return to the AWS Systems Manager (SSM) window.
-If your session has timed out, reconnect to the SSM using the steps from earlier in the lab.​
+If our session has timed out, reconnect to the SSM using the steps from earlier in the lab.​

-Type the following to verify you are in the /home/ssm-user/reports directory.​
+Type the following to verify we are in the /home/ssm-user/reports directory.​

 pwd​